 3) Facilitate conversations with local businesses that might be affected by ocean acidification, building a plan for the future

-5) Contact your regional Coastal Acidifiction Network (CAN) for more ideas about how you can get involved in your community
+5) Contact your regional Coastal Acidification Network (CAN) to learn how OA is affecting your region and more ideas about how you can get involved in your community

 The NOAA Ocean Acidification Program (OAP) is working to build knowledge about how to adapt to the consequences of ocean acidification (OA) and conserve marine ecosystems as acidification occurs.